bunderlog/forge/README.md

 make dev
 ```

+## Modular Vue Architecture

+This project uses a modular architecture for Vue components, allowing for better organization and reusability of code.
+Each module can contain its own components, state management, and routes.

+To support this feature-oriented architecture, we have integrated the [`eslint-plugin-vue-modular`](https://www.npmjs.com/package/eslint-plugin-vue-modular) plugin into our ESLint configuration.
+This plugin enforces best practices and maintains consistency across the modular structure of Vue components.

+Our repository serves as a platform for testing and developing this plugin and its related configurations.
+We welcome contributions and feedback from the community to help improve both the plugin and its integration with Vue projects.

 ## Contributing

 Pull requests and issues are welcome!
 Please follow the code style and add tests for new rules.